Aarception/Mo-information-security-portfolio/README.md

+##### *Public Note Regarding Legal Interest: I am not a plaintiff.
+I am an advocate for institutional resolution.
+I have no interest in litigation or adversarial contribution.
+My research has been made available for the purpose of structural correction, with first right of response to the institution and then, subsequently, as due diligence to the concerned.*

+---

 #### Update: I have decided to send a copy of the letter to the Board, primmary appendices and attachments included¹²³⁴, to every non-governmental or legal entity that is partnered with the Career Certificates.
 Every university, community college, organization, program, that is social, educational, dispenses the certificates or provisions it, but non-governmental and not delegated with legal powers.

 This is in-line with the due diligence of the preceeding months, at the cost of time, effort, labor, and opportunity  [In The Defense of Aspiration](https://github.com/Aarception/Mo-information-security-portfolio/tree/main/trust-infrastructure).⁵